 After two years of absence, I am back!
 And I’ve got great news for all my fans who love space SF.
 I’m launching a new book series!

-Here’s the cover for the first book in the series: Vega Blues, to be released on September 28, 2018.
+Here’s the cover for the first book set in this fictional universe: Vega Blues, to be released on September 28, 2018.

 Planet: Vega Tres.
 Population: 13 billion.
 Governments: None.